Parsifal Motif 14: Magic or Sorcery

 Prophecy motif, that of Klingsor's Magic develops from a barely defined fragment into a complete musical phrase.
 In its

-extended form, the motif accompanies Kundry's magic sleep, and this motif that Wagner described as "serpentine" might be interpreted as representing Kundry's cycle of
+extended form, the motif accompanies Kundry's magic sleep, and this motif that Wagner described as "serpentine" (CT 3.VI.1878) might be interpreted as representing Kundry's

 It is clear that this motif has broader associations than just Klingsor and sorcery.
 Its first fragment appears when Kundry reveals that she has brought the balsam from Arabia, somewhere further than Gurnemanz's mind can reach.
 It may also represent the heathen lands beyond the mountains, or any place or concept remote from the mind-set of the Grail knights.
 We hear it again at the climax of the second act, as Kundry bends over Parsifal to kiss him; therefore it is possible that the motif represents sensuality, or even Eros; which according to Schopenhauer is the Will itself.